 You have to think about the kind of person you want to be.
 How do you want others to see you?
 How do you want them to treat you?
 Do you want to be taunted, bullied and taken advantage of at your weakest?
 Do you want to be lied to, beaten senselessly and stolen from?
 Do you want to be made to feel less than human, less than a man?

 I know you don’t.
 No one does.
 I want you to have peace in your home, in your mind and heart, and that seldom comes from mistreating others.

 In fact, the world you live in will seem everything but fair at times.
 You might not get the apology you deserve, the promotion you worked for or the marriage you envisioned.

 Because you are a black man, you won’t even get to cry or be angry in public without being seen as an immediate threat.
 That is unfair.
-I am so sorry, but let that fulfill any desire for an apology you may have.
+I am so sorry, but let me fulfill any desire for an apology you may have.

 Don’t attach your peace to someone else’s apology.
 It may never come, but you must have peace.

 You are not allowed to give up on life, love or yourself.

 You don’t get to wallow in your failures or to let how others mistreat you determine who you are and how you act.

 You determine who you are, and that is the person you are when no one is looking.